Introduction to the Term “Being a Fiduciary”

 Not just anyone involved in a probate/trust administration has the right to remove a fiduciary.
-There is a concept in the law known as “standing” which means that only a “party with an interest can petition a court for removal except that a Superior Court on its own initiative can involuntarily remove a fiduciary.
-A fiduciary can also be removed upon a showing that he/she was appointed to the position as a result of fraud, or has demonstrated misconduct, or breach a trust.
-Sometimes the basis for removal is lack of capacity or being subject to the undue influence of others.
+There is a concept in the law known as “standing” which means that only a “party with an interest in the estate can petition the court for removal except that a Superior Court on its own initiative can involuntarily remove a fiduciary.
+A fiduciary can also be removed upon a showing that he/she was appointed to the position as a result of fraud, or has demonstrated misconduct, incompetence, or a breach of trust.
+Sometimes the basis for removal is lack of mental capacity or being subject to the undue influence of others.

 If removed or discharged the fiduciary must turn over to his/her successor all funds, assets and property and all relevant documents related to the estate within 60 days (or within such time as the court may allow).

 A court may remove a fiduciary from office, without the fiduciary’s consent (called an involuntary removal), under any of the grounds listed in NJ.S.A. § 3B:14-2.
 Some examples of these grounds include the following:

 - A significant mental or physical incapacity which interferes with the fiduciary’s service,